joseeden/All-Things-DevOps/pages/005-Azure/103_azure_compute.md

 # Azure Compute

 > <small>This is not an exhaustive documentation of all the existing AWS Services.
-This is just my summarized study notes for the Azure Certifications.</small>
+These are summarized notes for the Azure Certifications.</small>
 > <small>To see the complete documentation, please go to: [Azure documentation](https://learn.microsoft.com/en-us/azure/?product=popular)</small>

 - [Azure Compute](#azure-compute)